 Leaky Gut Syndrome and Candidiasis

-Note, once someone begins treatment to kill the excess candida growth, the initial reaction to treatment will often result with the patient actually feeling worse!
-This is due to the fact that the fungal form of candida does not want to die and it fights like heck to survive!
+Note, once someone begins treatment to kill the excess candida growth, the initial reaction to treatment will often result with the patient feeling worse!
+This is because the fungal form of candida does not want to die, and it fights like heck to survive!